 *I interviewed Ruben Abrica in 2015.
-He is a founding member of the City of East Palo Alto, former mayor, and current city council member.
-This profile was published in the EPA Today newspaper.*
+He is a founding member of the City of East Palo Alto, former mayor, recurring city council member, and currently serving as mayor once again in 2018.
+The San Francisco Press Club awarded this profile 2nd place in the 2017 Greater Bay Area Journalism Awards.
+The profile was originally published in the EPA Today newspaper.*

 Most people who interview Ruben Abrica ask about his government work.
 After all, he is one of the founding members of the City of East Palo Alto, he served as the city’s first Latino mayor, and has continued to help the community as a city council member.
 One thing that surprises him is that he’s never asked why he is still involved in politics.
 A lot of people, he pointed out, lose faith in the American government due to all the controversial injustices seen on the news.
 He, however, is not one of those people.